mehulagg/gitlab/doc/api/repositories.md

 ### Examples

-For these examples we assume the following when using [curl](https://curl.se/) to perform the HTTP requests:
+These examples use [cURL](https://curl.se/) to perform HTTP requests.
+The example commands use these values:

 - **Project ID**: 42
 - **Location**: hosted on GitLab.com
 - **Example API token**: `token`

 This command generates a changelog for version `1.0.0`.

+The commit range:

-The range of commits included starts with the tag of the last release.
-The range ends with the last commit on the target branch, which defaults to the project's default branch.
-If the last tag is `v0.9.0`, and the default branch is `main`, the range of commits included in this example is `v0.9.0..main`:
+- Starts with the tag of the last release.
+- Ends with the last commit on the target branch.
+The default target branch is the project's default branch.

+If the last tag is `v0.9.0` and the default branch is `main`, the range of commits included in this example is `v0.9.0..main`:

 ```shell
 curl --header "PRIVATE-TOKEN: token" --data "version=1.0.0" "https://gitlab.com/api/v4/projects/42/repository/changelog"